GauBen/typed-board/README.md

 builder.queryType({
   fields: (t) => ({
-    // Declare a new query field, `posts`, which returns a list of `Post`s
+    // Declare a new query field, `posts`, which returns the latest posts
     posts: t.prismaField({
+      // Pothos makes sure that `type` and `resolve` are of the same type
-      type: [PostType], // An array of posts
+      type: [PostType],
       resolve: async (query) =>
-        // Return the 10 most recent posts prisma.post.findMany({ ...query, orderBy: { id: "desc" }, take: 10 }),
+        // Return the 10 latest posts
+        prisma.post.findMany({ ...query, orderBy: { id: "desc" }, take: 10 }),
     }),
   }),